Or: The joys of being a Big Picture Guy

 For example, when I reflect on the current opportunities and challenges of my company, the span of subsystems I consider hasn’t changed much over the past couple years.
 How do we: source, build, distribute, implement, maintain?
 Ensure connection to the right end user?
 Understand where value accrues?
 Take full advantage of network effects?
 Prioritize efforts contra our most suppressing bottlenecks?
 And— how do we make sure our communication and organizational structure map well to this strategy?
 These patterned chunks haven’t changed.
 The details within them certainly have.

-Daniel Kahneman’s theory of the experiencing vs. remembering self serves as great analogy here.
-[Check out this podcast for more.]
+Daniel Kahneman’s theory of the experiencing vs. remembering self serves as great analogy for this volatility of detail change behind a smooth surface.
 Our experiencing selves recall moments continuously; we experience continuous ambiguity.
-And yet, our remembering selves are in "an act of memory and construction," they are projections of simplified certainty.
-According to Kahneman: "The past makes more sense in hindsight than it perhaps actually did.
-This gives us an illusion, as we move through the world, that the world in general makes sense, even when it didn’t make sense and hasn’t ever made sense."
+And yet, our remembering selves are in “an act of memory and construction,” they are projections of simplified certainty.
+According to Kahneman: “The past makes more sense in hindsight than it perhaps actually did.
+This gives us an illusion, as we move through the world, that the world in general makes sense, even when it didn’t make sense and hasn’t ever made sense.”
+[Check out thispodcast for more.]

 It seems to me that our experiencing selves are those tightly wound subsystem layers: High frequency.
 Continuous ambiguity.
 Overflowing detail.
 It’s our remembering selves that allow for a more simplified, certain construction.
 Our remembering selves reflect hierarchic span, the stable, weak but non-negligible connections that ultimately hold all the craziness together.
 In wise, seemingly astute reflection.